Jessie Lipscomb: Early life and education

-Jessie Lipscomb was born in Grantham, Lincolnshire, England in 1861, the only child of Sidney Lipscomb, a colliery agent and Harriet Arnold, a barmaid.
+Jessie Lipscomb was born in Grantham, Lincolnshire, England in 1861, the only child of Sidney Lipscomb, a colliery agent, and Harriet Arnold, a barmaid.
 In 1875, the family moved to Peterborough.
-She attended the Royal College of Art which was at that time called the National Art Training School in South Kensington.
+Lipscomb attended the Royal College of Art, which at that time was called the National Art Training School in South Kensington.
 She won two prizes from the school: the Queen's Prize in 1882 and a national silver medal in 1883.

 Lipscomb visited Paris with a view to continuing her education.
 Her instructors, Alphonse Legros and Édouard Lantéri, encouraged Lipscomb to further her studies in Paris where the schooling was more equitable for female students.
 Two previous graduates of the National Art Training School - Amy Singer and Emily Fawcett - were already living in Paris, and sharing a studio with the young French sculptor Camille Claudel.
 In January 1884, Claudel's mother Louise wrote to Lipscomb and confirmed the arrangement that she was welcome to lodge with the Claudel family for 200 francs a month.

+The four women sharing the studio were also tutored by sculptor Afred Boucher for a few years before he moved to Florence.
+He asked his friend Auguste Rodin, another sculptor, to assist his pupils.
 In 1885, Lipscomb and Claudel were the first women to join Auguste Rodin's all-male atelier to sculpt portions of a major commissioned work: The Burghers of Calais.
 Lipscomb was a gifted modeler, excelling in sculpting drapery.

 Lipscomb and Claudel spent the summer of 1886, from May through September, in Peterborough with Jessie's family.
 At this time Jessie was exhibiting a terra-cotta bust Day Dreams (1886) in the Royal Academy, and in Nottingham.
-Letters from Rodin, addressed to Lipscomb, indicate that Rodin was pursuing Claudel during this time, despite the fact that he had a common law wife.
+Letters from Rodin, addressed to Lipscomb, indicate that Rodin was pursuing Claudel during this time, despite the fact that he had a common- law wife.
 After the summer in England, both women returned to Paris and continued to work with Rodin for a time before their paths diverged.

-The friendship between Lipscomb and Claudel deteriorated and the latter claimed never to want to see Lipscomb again.
-However, Lipscomb visited Claudel in 1929, where Claudel was confined in the Montdevergues Asylum.
+The friendship between Lipscomb and Claudel deteriorated, and the latter claimed she never wanted to see Lipscomb again.
+However, Lipscomb visited Claudel in 1929, when the latter was confined in the Montdevergues Asylum.
 The photograph taken during this visit by Lipscomb's husband is considered to be one of the last known images of Claudel.